 - Students having failed to achieve a pass on 15 ECTS credits or less will normally be offered a reassessment opportunity for the failed modules.
-Having passed the failed modules following reassessment, the overall module mark will be capped at the pass mark and students will be allowed to progress to the next year of studies. - Students who fail to pass a module following a re-assessment will normally have the possibility to repeat the year in attendance, which involves retaking ALL modules. - Students who fail more than 15 ECTS and up to 30 ECTS credits will normally be required to repeat the year in attendance, which involves retaking ALL modules - Students failing more than 30 ECTS in any year will typically be required to withdraw from the programme.
+Having passed the failed modules following reassessment, the overall module mark will be capped at the pass mark and students will be allowed to progress to the next year of studies. - Students in years 1 and 2 who fail to pass a module following a re-assessment will normally be required repeat the year in attendance, which involves retaking ALL modules. - Students in years 1 and 2 who fail more than 15 ECTS and up to 30 ECTS credits will normally be required to repeat the year in attendance, which involves retaking ALL modules. - Students failing more than 30 ECTS in any year will typically be required to withdraw from the programme.